acmumn/website/content/room.md

 +++

 ## About our Room
-Our room is currently closed due to the covid-19 pandemic.
+Our room is currently closed due to the COVID-19 pandemic.

-You can instead join in on our weekly **ACM social hour** every Tuesday from 5-6 pm CT on [our discord](https://discord.gg/Uzt3adQ).
+You can instead join in on our weekly **ACM social hour** every Tuesday from 5-6 pm CT on [Discord](https://discord.gg/Uzt3adQ).

-Our discord is currently serving a lot of the functions that the room used to have, such as homework help, chatting, complaining about computers, and discussing club activities.
-The best way to get involved right now is to join the discord!
+Discord is currently serving a lot of the functions that the room used to have, such as homework help, chatting, complaining about computers, and discussing club activities.
+The best way to get involved right now is to join the Discord!

-Also make sure to attend our (many) [events](/events)!
+Also make sure to attend our [events](/events)!

 We strive to make an inclusive and friendly space, so we don't allow racism, homophobia, or other hate speech at any time of day.
 There are a few other important rules available in our [constitution](/static/constitution.pdf), [bylaws](/static/bylaws.pdf), and [rules](/static/rules.pdf).